NBA Rumors: Rejuvenated Dwight Howard Could Be Playing A Big Role For Los Angeles Lakers This Year

 Dwight Howard is healthy and rejuvenated, and could be playing a big role with the Los Angeles Lakers this season — if he can behave.

 The team just signed Howard to a non-guaranteed contract after the likely season-ending injury to DeMarcus Cousins left a big hole in their frontcourt.
-The Lakers have been trying to rapidly rebuild after a disappointing first years to the LeBron James era and made one of the summer’s biggest moves in trading for Anthony Davis, but the ACL tear that Cousins suffered while doing some offseason workouts put a dent in those plans.
+The Lakers have been trying to rapidly rebuild after a disappointing first year of the LeBron James era and made one of the summer’s biggest moves in trading for Anthony Davis, but the ACL tear that Cousins suffered while doing some offseason workouts put a dent in those plans.

 As CBS Sports noted, the Lakers could be counting on Howard to fill an important role this year.